wengels464/diabetes-model/README.md

 Deployable to ECS/ECR/Fargate, uses Flask API for user interaction and HTML styling.

+Once spun up, provides an HTML form that allows the following user characteristics to be entered:
+- Age
+- Blood Sugar
+- Insulin
+- BMI
+- Diabetes Pedigree Function

 ### Functionality

 0. A docker container with dependencies pre-loaded is spun up on ECS/ECR.